-Piping is done if no file names are specified reading from standard input to writing to standard output.
+Piping is done if no file names are specified reading from standard input to writing to standard output (usefull to pipe elsewhere).

-Decompresses specified files, unless they were not created by bzip2 which will be passed with a warning.
+Decompresses specified files, unless they were not created by bzip2 which will be skipped with a warning.

 If the file does not end in a recognised ending, .bz2, .bz, .tbz2 or .tbz, bzip2 warns that it cannot determine the name of the original file, and uses the original name with .out appended.